lexe-app/lexe-public/README.md

   best-effort basis and is not tested (or used) regularly by Lexe devs.

 See full CLI options with:
-- `cargo run --bin node -- help`
+- `cargo run -p node -- help`
-- `cargo run --bin node -- run --help`
+- `cargo run -p node -- run --help`
-- `cargo run --bin node -- provision --help`
+- `cargo run -p node -- provision --help`

 ## OrbStack linux-builder setup